 So Mardy went to Kenya in 2008, and met Richard Mogendi, the original contact, and was introduced to 27 orphans.
 Some of the children were orphans because of political strife and tribal fighting in the last election; others were orphans due to parents falling ill and dying.
 It was abundantly clear that they were sincere and needed help.
 Looking at children, Mardy was reminded of James 1:27 – “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction.”
 It was at this moment that the concept of Child of God Rescue was born.

 After returning home and working diligently, the non-profit organization, Child of God Rescue was launched.
 The title for this effort was chosen because of our belief in the value of children and the innate connection that exists between God and all those little ones who appear to have no one.
 Our sole aim is helping fatherless and orphan children thrive.
-With lots of optimism, plans were made to build an orphanage, a school, and a guest house, for which there were zero funds to begin building.
+Our motto is a version of the saying made famous by Maimonides, “Give a man a fish, and he will be hungry tomorrow.
+Teach a man to fish, and he will eat for the rest of his life.”
+With lots of optimism and prayer, plans were made to help orphans build a life.
 Our journey continues to this day.